cdallasanta/SET-card-game/README.md

 Set!
 The family game of visual perception by SET Enterprises.
 =================

+*Outdated readme, this is from the old version pre-React*

 How to play
 -----------
 A SET is three cards where each feature, when looked at individually, is either all the same OR all different.
 Each card contains four features: color (red, purple or green), shape (oval, squiggle or diamond), number (one, two or three) and shading (solid, striped or outlined).